lindlym/online-chatroom/README.md

 ## Requirements

-1. You must have the ability for a user to access a website and see the interface.
+1. The user should be able to access the site and see a general chatroom that they can access.
+2. They can optionally choose to create their own chatroom that users will be able to see.
+3. They should be able to set their chatroom to private or public, the private version only being accessible by using a specific code.
-2. They can set their own username when joining the website.
+4. After selecting a chatbox, the user can set their own username for the chatroom.
-3. They can set their own avatar when joining the website.
+5. They can set their own avatar as well.
-4. You can type into the chatbox and have a conversation with your partner.
+6. You can type into the chatbox and have a conversation (this is demonstrated with your partner).
-5. The user should be able to select a background color for their messages and it automatically makes the text either white or black.
+7. The user should be able to select a background color for their messages and it automatically makes the text either white or black.
-6. All users should be able to see who is in the chatroom (a list of users somewhere on the interface).
+8. All users should be able to see who is in the chatroom (a list of users somewhere on the interface).
+9. The site will be deployed to Heroku, the naming for the URL will be `name1-name2-chatroom.herokuapp.com`, where name1 and name2 are the first names of you and your partner.
+This will be a process that you will **research on your own**, it will not be covered in class, you'll learn how to deploy it from the CLI!

 ## Bonus #1